turingschool/curriculum/tutorials/models/validations.markdown

 The Rails 2 sentence isn't poetry, but you can understand what it means.
 The Rails 3 syntax sounds like computer talk.
 Ruby is about developers not computers, and for that reason I recommend you *not* use the new syntax.

 I contacted Aaron Patterson on the Rails core team and he confirmed that there are no plans to deprecate the "older" syntax.
-So we'll use it for all these tutorials.
+I use it in my projects and tutorials.

 ## Most Valuable Validations